Khnatsakh, Nagorno-Karabakh: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry, as well as in different state institutions.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, and a medical centre.

 Demographics

 The village had 592 inhabitants in 2005, and 684 inhabitants in 2015.

+In November 2025, the 99 Azerbaijani families, comprising 340 people, have been resettled in Khanyurdu village of Khojaly District.